tarikbenaouda/Comparative-Study-of-DQN-Variants-on-CartPole-v1/README.md

 ![Comparision of DQN Variants](Comparision-of-DQN-Variants.png)

 Each subplot shows the training curve for one DQN variant, with raw scores and a rolling average over 50 episodes.

-We can see that **Standard DQN** and **Double DQN** converge faster and more stably compared to the others.
+Standard DQN reaches moderate performance (~165 average) with occasional fluctuations.

+Double DQN performs the best on average (~243), showing high final scores.

+No Replay struggles to learn, with very low scores (~40 average).

+DQN with Correlated Sampling improves over No Replay (~210 average) but still exhibits variability.

 ---